Govannon/fancy_sql/readme.md

 * Execute your SQL on the class's database connection.
 * Convert each result row into a hash with symbolized keys.
 Doing data lookups with Array indices is so C.
 * Free the result set after usage.
-I did not know this either, but now I won't have to remember it, either.
+I did not know this, but now I won't have to remember it.
+Code and forget.

 I extracted this from code I wrote for a project that used MySql in Rails 2.3, so there it's being tested in production.